-While the types of lenses may be the same in both the devices, there is a world of difference in the camera specs.
-First, the Mate 20 Pro packs a higher resolution camera setup and also has a 5X optical zoom while the S10 plus has 2X optical zoom on its telephoto lens.back to menu ↑
+While the types of lenses may be the same in both devices, there is a world of difference in the camera specs.
+First, the Mate 20 Pro packs a higher resolution camera setup and also has a 5X optical zoom while the S10 plus has 2X optical zoom on its telephoto lens.

-Though we have already done a detailed camera review of the Galaxy S10 Plus, We took both the phones for a ride around the historically and culturally rich city of Lahore and shot both daylight pictures as well night time shots.
-Who wouldn’t agree that these phones are all about mobile photograpy and shooting the old Lahore isn’t a bad idea?
+Though we have already done a detailed camera review of the Galaxy S10 Plus, We took both the phones for a ride around the historically and culturally rich city of Lahore and shot both daylight pictures as well nighttime shots.
+Who wouldn’t agree that these phones are all about mobile photography and shooting the old Lahore isn’t a bad idea?
 We must say, both the phones produced some stunning images.

 Let’s take a deeper look at the pictures to decide which phone performed better in each scenario.
-You can click on the photos to see the higher resolution version as well.back to menu ↑
+You can click on the photos to see the higher resolution version as well.

-In ultra wide angle shot you can instantly notice that S10 Plus captures a far wider shot that the Mate 20 Pro but the image on the Mate is inclined on the warmer side.
+In an ultra wide-angle shot you can instantly notice that S10 Plus captures a far wider shot than the Mate 20 Pro but the image on the Mate is inclined on the warmer side.

 However, the colors look more natural on the S10 + and the sky looks bluer.
 But at the same time Mate 20 Pro has kept more details.